MatrixAI/Polykey-Docs/Workers.md

 It does not matter if the worker function itself is async or not.
 The situation is the same.

 The latter pattern is preferred, it does ensure that it makes more sense.

+---

+All parallel functions must be encoded statically in `src/workers/PolykeyWorker.ts`.

+It is not possible to send class instances nor functions/callbacks to the worker functions.

+This means for anything we want to parallelise, they must be static functions which can be imported in `src/workers/PolykeyWorker.ts`.

+So for example, the `src/keys/KeyManager.ts` has a class methods.
+These methods may need to call the functions that may run in the worker.
+If this is the case, the underlying implementation of certain functions must be written statically and not as methods in the class.
+The methods of the class would be relying on class state.

+So instead a common shared set of functions may then need to be put into the `keys` domain that can be imported by both `src/workers/PolykeyWorker.ts` and `src/keys/KeyManager.ts`, and the `KeyManager` instance can then test whether workers exist and deciding to dispatch either way.

+We may put this in `src/keys/utils.ts`...